Do Go On - 319 - Vincent Gigante, The Oddfather

 James Scullin.

-Fuck, that was close, though.
+Fuck, that was close though.

 Yeah, not bad.
+James.

-David, please do go on.
+David, pleased to go on.

-So I'm trying to paint a picture here.
+So I'm trying to paint a picture.

 Salvatore Maranzano won the war.